mertall/mertall/_teaching/2014-spring-teaching-1.md

 location: "Davis,California"
 ---

 Assisted Gal Dimand in her duties as Teaching Assistant.
-I provided in classroom support by answering questions, leading homework review, and fostering a comfortable and engaging environement.
+I provided in classroom support by answering questions, leading homework review, and fostering a comfortable and engaging environment.